DonnaThakadipuram/DonnaThakadipuram/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on lots of schoolwork, especially for system synthesis and cryptography
+- 🔭 I’m currently working on preparing for this semester's classes!
-- 🌱 I’m currently learning how to use github!
+- 🌱 I’m currently learning material to take a cybersecurity certificate exam
-- 👯 I’m looking to collaborate on nothing at the moment... hopefully this will change?
+- 👯 I’m looking to collaborate on nothing at the moment :)
 - 🤔 I’m looking for help with connecting the backends of my projects to their frontends
 - 💬 Ask me about cool facts about python, encryption algorithms, and crossword puzzles
 - 📫 How to reach me: email- drthakad@uark.edu